Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 About Vitrina Editorial Team

 The Vitrina editorial team covers global film and TV rights, licensing trends, and supply-chain intelligence.
-Vitrina’s platform tracks acquisition mandates, deal data, and buyer contacts across 500+ global streaming platforms — with a dedicated anime intelligence module covering Japan’s production committee ecosystem.
+Vitrina’s platform tracks acquisition mandates, deal data, and buyer contacts across 500+ global streaming platforms, including territory-by-territory coverage of Japan’s production committee ecosystem.

 Vitrina Intelligence Platform